spacetelescope/harbinger/README.md

 # harbinger
-Send a Github issue notifications to a repository containing information about a newly released version when select project dependencies are released upstream.
+Send Github issue notifications to a repository containing information about a newly released version when select project dependencies are released upstream.

 # Administrator Setup
 This software is meant to be run as a periodically scheduled service (cron job) with appropriate Github credentials to allow it to post issues on the repositories in the organization or user account specified in the service's configuration.